Frequently Asked Questions

 The Ecumenical DMin program tuition is $10,000 total ($5,000 at the beginning of year one and $5,000 at the beginning of year two)

-• If the student is able to pay the full tuition amount at the start of their program, the total tuition is reduced to $8,000
+• If the student can pay the full tuition amount at the start of their program, the total tuition is reduced to $8,000

 The ACTS DMin program tuition is $11,898, paid over three years ($3,966 per year).